Washington, D.C.

 San Francisco

 Her experience spans projects across the United States and Canada and includes award-winning transactions.
-She is recognized nationally as Chambers USA Band 3 for Projects: Power & Renewables: Transactional (2023) and as a Leading Lawyer: Energy-Renewable/Alternative Power by Legal 500.
-Clients describe her as “solutions-oriented, experienced, efficient and really easy to work with."
-Kristin is a key member of Orrick's energy transition practice, which was recognized as Band 1 in Energy Transition by Chambers USA (2023).
+She is recognized nationally as Chambers USA Band 2 for Projects: Power & Renewables: Transactional (2024) and as a Leading Lawyer: Energy-Renewable/Alternative Power by Legal 500.
+Clients describe her as "very knowledgeable" with a "great sense of being practical and understanding what the drivers are on either side of the table."
+Kristin is a key member of Orrick's energy transition practice, which was recognized as Band 1 in Energy Transition by Chambers USA (2024).

 San Francisco